 Firstly, I would make a better mockup in the first instance.
 In hindsight I should have constructed a second mockup to test the fit.
 I had to make this dress 3 times in total to correct fit issues because of that.

 The hem turned out quite well from the outside, but the inside was a little off in places.
 I need to be more accurate when trimming the excess as I just guessed it and this meant I didn’t have enough seam allowance in some places.
 At least it looks fairly even when worn.

 I am pleased with my pockets.
 From their size to their placement, they work well.
 However, if I add pockets in future, I need to make sure that the dress has a zip down the back, not the side.
 The zip goes half way down the pocket seam in this dress which I think will add extra stress to it and could be a problem later.
 As I have zero prior experience in dress-making it will have to be seen if my thoughts on this are true.

 Adding the pockets also meant that the lining skirt had to be removed.
 I hadn’t thought hard enough about the effects of the additions on the lining skirt and how it fit to the dress.
 On one side the pocket went through the lining skirt, but on the other this wasn’t possible due to the zip and so it had to go between the lining and the fashion fabric.
-I don’t think it would have been noticable from the outside, but I’d have known!
+I don’t think it would have been noticeable from the outside, but I’d have known!